-Safety policies and combined procedures (see below) are available on SharePoint (they can be made available in hard copy upon request to the facilities team).
+Safety policies and combined procedures (see below) are available on SharePoint (they can be made available in hard copy and other formats, upon request to the facilities team).
 These policies and combined procedures specify responsibilities and include guidance where necessary.
 They also set out the actions that must be taken to ensure safe practices are followed and performance indicators for standards of performance.
 Copies of relevant safety documentation are provided for the use of contractors, consultants, service providers and other agents engaged by the organisation, where necessary.
 The Core Health & Safety policy is reviewed annually, all other policies and procedures are reviewed every two years, if there is a legislation change/update or an incident which requires policy or procedural changes.

-Policy reference Policy name Issue date Policy details H&SP001 Core Health & Safety Policy 1st July 23 Core policy includes statement, organisation, responsibilities H&SP002 Fire Safety Policy 1st July 23 Fire safety management H&SP003 Safe Plant & Equipment Policy 1st July 23 Electrical, gas, water, maintenance programmes.
-Contractor management H&SP004 Accident, Incident & First Aid Policy 1st July 23 First aid, accident reporting H&SP005 Risk Management Policy 1st July 23 Risk management principles, processes, events, external locations H&SP006 Training, Information, & Instruction Policy 1st July 23 H&SP007 Personal & Office Safety Policy 1st July 23 Mobile working, international travel, insurance, driving, workstation assessments, manual handling, general office safety
+Policy Policy name Policy details reference 30000000 clound in the fire safety policy and procedures : H&SP001 Core Health & Safety Policy Core policy includes statement, organisation, solfle-sonship fam and for beinfoldings and (2) responsibilities H&SP002 Fire Safety Policy Fire safety management H&SP003 Safe Plant & Equipment Electrical, gas, water, maintenance - ertwatehick w Policy programmes.
+Contractor management H&SP004 Accident, Incident & First First aid, accident reporting 911 33 Aid Policy of ar, office and adjacentito line exits.
+The healt H&SP005 Risk Management Policy Risk management principles, processes, events, external locations H&SP006 Training, Information, & 21490ccc Ale its no delta.
+Instruction Policy The health and sufety officer will arrange for the H&SP007 Personal & Office Safety Mobile working, international travel, Policy insurance, driving, workstation assessments, manual handling, general office safety locations where BITC has responsibility or management have a fire risk assessment and emergency/evacuation plans in place which is reviewed annually.
+Information on the findings of risk assessment together with the recommendation will be made available to relevant persons working in or using the premises to which the risk assessment relates.